TJkrusinski/hooks/README.md

 # Hooks

 A collection of hooks that I often use in react projects.
+The repo is setup to be tree shake friendly.

 Install: